 Herrndorf has always been a believer in the technique known as "managing by walking around."

 "I still learn more today by sitting down to lunch in the green room at the National Arts Centre with a couple of stagehands, and having them explain why that show the night before didn't work very well, and why the one the week before did work," said Herrndorf.

 "These are people who have an enormous amount to teach me and to teach everyone else working in the field, and the only way you can get that is by walking around ... listening to what they have to say.
 And it's one of the real pleasures of my job."

 Several times during his career, he was hired to set things right when an organization was faltering.
 It happened at the CBC, Toronto Life magazine, TV Ontario and the NAC.
 Herrndorf is known for his uncanny ability to convince politicians to fund the arts, even when budgets are tight.

 "I think people misread to some degree the way the Conservatives operated when they were in office.
 In fact, even though they didn't want to talk about it very much, the Conservatives were reasonably generous to the arts across the country.
-They were certainly very sympathetic to the National Arts Centre," Herrndorf says.
+They were certainly very sympathetic to the National Arts Centre," said Herrndorf.

 "I really felt that Stephen Harper didn't want to speak much about his support of the arts because it didn't particularly play well to his base."

 Herrndorf tells Michael his passion for the public broadcaster has never died, which is why the CBC is a subject that still makes him angry.
 He praises radio, but laments what has happened to CBC TV.